BNN-UPC/RouteNet_Fermi_Transfer_Learning/README.md

 ## Abstract

-Machine Learning (ML)-based network models have demonstrated exceptional performance and efficiency, offering fast and accurate predictions for complex network behaviors.
-However, these models require substantial data for training, which can be challenging to obtain from real networks due to high costs and the difficulty of capturing critical scenarios like network failures.
-To overcome this, researchers often rely solely on simulated data.
-However, due to the differences between the two, relying solely on simulated data results in less accurate and reliable models when deployed in production environments.
-To address this issue, we propose a hybrid approach that leverages transfer learning to combine simulated and real-world data, improving model accuracy.
-Using the RouteNet-Fermi model, we demonstrate that fine-tuning a pre-trained model with a small real-world dataset significantly enhances prediction performance.
-Our experiments, conducted with data from the OMNeT++ simulator and our custom testbed network, show that this approach reduces the Mean Absolute Percentage Error (MAPE) by up to 82\% compared to models trained without fine-tuning with the few real-world data.
+Machine Learning (ML)-based network models provide fast and accurate predictions for complex network behaviors but require substantial training data.
+Collecting such data from real networks is often costly and limited, especially for critical scenarios like failures.
+As a result, researchers commonly rely on simulated data, which reduces accuracy when models are deployed in real environments.
+To address this, we propose a hybrid approach leveraging transfer learning to combine simulated and real-world data.
+Using RouteNet-Fermi, we show that fine-tuning a pre-trained model with a small real dataset significantly improves performance.
+Our experiments with OMNeT++ and a custom testbed reduce the Mean Absolute Percentage Error (MAPE) in packet delay prediction by up to 82%.
+With just 10 real scenarios, MAPE drops by 37%, and with 50 scenarios, by up to 48%.

 # Quickstart